How to Plant a Cactus Cutting (An Easy Step-by-Step Guide)

 Remove your cactus from the pot by gently squeezing the sides of the container until you can loosen it up.

-2. Loosen the Soil Around the Roots
+2. Loosening the Soil Around the Roots

-You can use a small garden trowel or your fingers to break up the dirt gently.
+You can use a small trowel or your fingers to break up the dirt gently.
 Be careful not to damage any of the roots in this process.

 While you have the soil loosened up, take a moment to trim off any dead or dying roots.